 I had my Birkenstocks and SmartWools on and with my big-ass undies peeking out of my johnny coat, I saw my chance to escape.
 Out the psych ward’s normally locked door I slipped, down the hall and through the big front doors.
 I was running home.
 It was a dark, -20, winter night but if I could just run the 15 k home, all would be well…

-You see, I was in the midst of my second ever full blown psychotic episode of Bipolar-1, my first ever had happened in postpartum in 1999 (see post: Locked up in D.C.).
+You see, I was in the midst of my second ever full blown psychotic episode of Bipolar-1, my first ever had happened in postpartum in 1999.
 It was now 2010 and I had enjoyed perfect mental and physical health for eleven years.

-Then, we decided (cue ominous drum roll here)…to move house and shortly thereafter to completely gut and renovate the kitchen and that’s when the shit hit the fan…and, it wasn’t pretty.
+Then, we decided (cue ominous music here)…to move house and shortly thereafter to completely gut and renovate the kitchen and that’s when the shit hit the fan…and, it wasn’t pretty.

 We had moved into our little bungalow which is in an idyllic location in our beloved town.
 It is close to everything and sits between two parks and just up from the dyke lands.
 The street is short and quiet with a handful of unique homes on it and quiet owners who mostly stick to themselves.
 I adored this new little house, which is all we needed for the three of us and our large dog.